-Invited (along with untold others) by Isabel on the Monday after Thanksgiving, Vicki had toyed with possible costume ideas.
-Back in Pfiester Park she’d been a ballerina every Halloween till she was eleven, when she and Hayley Tamworth dressed up Junior Hull (not to be confused with Junior Nygren) as Frankenstein’s monster, with Goofus riding his shoulders as Igor and the girls escorting them as two mad scientists.
-Then at twelve she and Stephanie Lipperman had trick-or-treated in quasi-19th-Century-garb as Lucy and Alice, the protagonist and predator from Mirror of Danger.
-And for the past three Halloweens in Vanderlund she’d helped Alex (always a Cossack horsegirl) at the country club’s kiddyparty, awarding prizes for funniest/scariest/ugliest/cutest/most-original costumes.
-There, knowing she’d be stickified by candy-coated children, Vicki’d worn easily-cleanable oilcloth outfits—sailor, pumpkin, waterproof ghost.
+When first invited by Isabel, back on the Monday after Thanksgiving, Vicki had toyed with possible costume ideas.
+In Pfiester Park she’d been a ballerina every Halloween till she was eleven; then she and Hayley Tamworth had dressed up Junior Hull (not to be confused with Junior Nygren) as Frankenstein’s monster, with Goofus riding his shoulders as Igor and the girls escorting them as two mad scientists.
+The next year she and Stephanie Lipperman had trick-or-treated in quasi-19th-Century-garb as Lucy and Alice, the protagonist and predator from Mirror of Danger.
+And for the past three Halloweens in Vanderlund she’d helped Alex (always a Cossack horsegirl) at the country club’s kiddyparty, awarding prizes for the funniest/scariest/ugliest/cutest/most-original costumes.
+Knowing she’d be stickified by candy-coated children, Vicki’d worn easily-cleanable oilcloth outfits—sailor, pumpkin, waterproof ghost.

-This year Jenna’d taken her toyed-with notions and sketched a butterfly costume with variant wings—stiff spinal attachments (beautiful but impractical) vs. soft capes sewn onto sleeves (much easier to fit undamaged inside a coat or car).
-Either way they evoked misty watercolor schmetterling memories—
+From her toyed-with notions for the bal masqué, Jenna’d sketched a butterfly costume with variant wings—stiff spinal attachments (beautiful but impractical) vs. soft capelets sewn onto sleeves (easier to fit undamaged inside a coat or car).
+Either way, they evoked misty watercolor schmetterling memories—

-—that got shunted to the backburner by Madeline Wrippley’s acid freakout, then the four-timing “date” with Tony & Co., then the marrow-numbing cold and snow and wind, then Gigi Pyle’s appalling attack on Nonique, then Nonique’s alienated hands-off reaction, then making sure Alex got put and stayed put on the plane to Mexico.
-All in all, an exhausting couple of weeks.
+—that got shunted to the backburner by Madeline Wrippley’s acid freakout; then by the four-timing “date” with Tony & Co.; then by the marrow-numbing cold and snow and wind; then by Gigi Pyle’s appalling attack on Nonique; then by Nonique’s alienated hands-off reaction; then by making sure Alex got and stayed put on the plane to Mexico.
+All in all, by an exhausting couple of weeks.

 Then this past Monday Isabel’d pleaded with Vicki to come to the rescheduled bal masqué and help save its guest list from being swamped by Mauly’s Traverser cronies.
 Well, why not?
 If nothing else, it’d be a welcome diversion from giving Nonique “time and space” with no sign this had any effect other than Vicki’s being slighted on the bus, snubbed in homeroom, and rebuffed at the cafeteria table.